-- The Eldar, who are like monks, all have psychic potential which is suppressed through rigorous discipline unless they join the Path of the Seer, where use a training system which relies on discipline and focus to cultivate their potential.
+- The Eldar, who are like monks, all have psychic potential which is suppressed through rigorous discipline unless they join the Path of the Seer, where they use a training system which relies on discipline and focus to cultivate their potential.
 The Farseers and Warlocks are revered as advisors, leaders, and invaluable battlefield support.

 - With humans, psykers are like lottery winners, in that being born with the psyker mutation is left to random chance, though environmental factors can influence it.
 Humans don't have a widespread support system in place, which is because and partly the reason for the way that humans view psykers with superstition and justifiable but not-always-sympathetic fear.
 The various human organizations will sometimes try to recruit unsanctioned psykers for nefarious purposes, or more often outright kill them or try to capture them to hand them over to the Adeptus Telepathica for evaluation, and in the best case, sanctioning and training for service to the Imperium.